azureossd/azureossd.github.io/_posts/2023-04-05-Why-you-may-see-Failed-to-forward-request-messages-for-your-application-on-App-Service-Linux.md

 ---
-title: "Why you may see "Failed to forward request" messages for your application on App Service Linux"
+title: "Why you may see 'Failed to forward request' messages for your application on App Service Linux"
 author_name: "Anthony Salemo"
 tags:
     - Middleware